austin-putz/GenSel/README.md

 | 1341 | 0.3967 | 3G  |
 | 1343 | 0.2509 | 3G  |

 The first column needs to be the ID matching the genotype file.
 The 2nd column needs to be the phenotype of interest (any column name).
 The `$` after Group tells GenSel that it's group/class/factor/etc not a covariate (linear).
+All columns in the datafile will be used, so don't add extra columns.
+I will try to write an external bash script or something to handle this I hope.

 ### Map File

-An example:
+An example space delimited (ChrInfoFinal_GenSel.txt):

 | SNP | ALGP2_chr | ALGP2_pos |
 |--- | --- | --- |